Declan Casey: Background

 He is the son of former St George Dragons and North Sydney Bears player Stephen Casey.

 Playing career

 2022

 Casey made his NRL debut in round 16 of the 2022 NRL season against the Cronulla-Sutherland Sharks.
 Casey’s NRL debut was cut short after a sickening head knock in Canterbury's 18-6 loss to the Cronulla side which saw the 22-year-old taken from the field on a medi cab.
 Casey was knocked to the ground in the 52nd minute after attempting a tackle on Cronulla prop Andrew Fifita.

 Casey played for Canterbury's NSW Cup team in their 29-22 grand final loss to Penrith with Casey scoring a try during the game.

+2023

+On 27 October, Casey announced on Instagram that he was leaving the Canterbury club after four years.

+On 21 November, it was announced by the Wests Tigers that they had offered Casey a train and trial deal ahead of the 2024 NRL season.